RebelAKL/ImageEntityExtractor/README.md

 Notes

     Tesseract Path: Ensure that the Tesseract executable path in src/utils.py is correctly set for your system.
-    Model Fine-Tuning: You may need to adjust model parameters and perform hyperparameter tuning based on your specific dataset.
+    Model Fine-Tuning: Adjust model parameters and perform hyperparameter tuning based on your specific dataset and requirements.
-    Error Handling: Ensure proper handling of exceptions and errors in real-world scenarios.
+    Error Handling: Properly handle exceptions and errors for robust performance in real-world scenarios.